PawelHarasiuk/PawelHarasiuk/README.md

 # Hi there, I'm Paweł! 👋

-I'm a computer science student exploring different tech areas, with a background in Java from my studies and Python from a data science specialization.
+Computer Science graduate pursuing a master’s degree.
+I'am exploring different tech areas, with a background in Java from my studies and Python from a data science specialization.
 I'm active in a Data Science Club, where I collaborate with others and learn new things.
 In my free time, I enjoy learning new technologies like Go and AWS by working on small projects.

 ## 💫 About Me:

 - 🎓 I study Computer Science at the Polish-Japanese Academy of Information Technology.
-- 🌠 I am currently specializing in Intelligent Data Processing Systems as part of my studies.
+- 🌠 I am currently specializing in Data Science as part of my studies.
 - ✨ My new discovered passion is Go language - is really fun to learn.

 ## 💻 Tech Stack: